restlet/restlet-tutorial/modules/org.restlet.tutorial.markdown/02_Server_Side/01_Server_Application_Foundations/01_Application.md

 ```

 You must be sure here to have registered the CLAP protocol.
 See the deployment sections to see how
-to register client protocols azccording to your target environment.
+to register client protocols according to your target environment.
 You can also see the troubleshooting
 section if you have problems when using a client protocol.

 You can notice that you can also reference static folder with an absolute path using the file protocol